 - Having no particular name.
 Christian sects are referred to as “denominations” because they have been denominated by taking a particular name.
 To take a particular name for a group of Christians is to constitute that group a sect, a denomination.
 This name separates that group of Christians from Christians in general.
 Taking another name apart from the Lord’s name is a serious matter.
 As Christians, we have believed into the Lord’s name (John 3:16, footnote 2), been baptized into the Lord’s name (Gal.
 3:27), and are called to meet together in the Lord’s name (Matt.
 18:20, footnote 2).
 In Revelation 3:8 the Lord praised the church in Philadelphia because the church did not deny His name.
 We have been purchased by the Lord and are betrothed to Him as His bride (2 Cor.
 11:2).
 To take a name apart from the Lord’s name is to deny our position before the Lord.

 - Having no particular teaching.
 A particular teaching is a teaching that is insisted upon as a basis for fellowship among believers.
-Stressing a particular teaching, such as baptism by immersion, tongue speaking, Sabbath keeping, and the significance of the elements at the Lord’s table, produces a particular fellowship and results in divisions.
+Stressing a particular teaching, such as baptism by immersion, tongue-speaking, Sabbath-keeping, and the significance of the bread and cup at the Lord’s table, produces a particular fellowship and results in divisions.

 - Having no separate administration.
 A Christian group that passes the preceding four tests may still insist on having an eldership that is separate from the eldership of the unique local church in that city.
 The unique pattern of the Scriptures is that there was one administration, one eldership, for one local church and one city (Acts 14:23; Titus 1:5).
 Even though thousands of believers met together in the church in Jerusalem, still there was only one eldership, one administration for that church (Acts 21:18, 20).